 Our top pick for those heading towards the theory test centre is the Black Swan Yard car park (SP10 1LP).
 It’s big enough to accomodate 112 cars, so you’re in with a very good chance of finding a space!
 Your bank balance won’t have to suffer for the honour, either, as 2 hours of parking will only set you back £1.60.

 Despite being one of the new kids on the block, Andover theory test centre boasts some pretty impressive pass rates.
-Even though there’s a steady decline, the current rate is still higher than the national average.
+The current rate is above the national average.

 While this is surely a good sign, learner drivers shouldn’t give pass rates that much weight.
 The test is the same wherever you take it and the only real measure of how well you’re likely to do on the day is the amount of studying you do beforehand.
 Boring but true!